KKoovalsky/SmallRegister/README.md

 You want to have easy access to the bitfields obtained over the wire.
 This is when `SmallRegister` comes in and can solve your problem.

+## Why you should consider using SmallRegister instead of raw bitwise operations

+* Big Endian portable support.
+* Safety compile-time checks for types, bitfield existence and overflows.
+* No manual handling of bits.
+All the operations are performed through methods.
+* Interface that allows to create clean code.

 ## Tutorial

 Let's take [MP2695](https://www.monolithicpower.com/en/mp2695.html) IC on the table.
 It is a: